Dr. Peter Lowe

 - BA (Hons) in English and Cultural Studies, De Montfort University

 Dr Lowe’s research interests are in the literature of the twentieth century, particularly the poetry and prose of the Modernist period (c.1910 – 1950).
 He has published widely on the literature of travel and national identity in 1930s England, and his doctoral dissertation was a study of the work of T. S. Eliot.
-He is currently engaged in the study of the importance of ancient Greek and Roman texts (and particularly Homer’s Iliad) for the poets of the First and Second World Wars.
+He is currently engaged in the study of the importance of ancient Greek and Roman history in the literature and art of the early twentieth century.